Wereldjimmy/JvanderWereld/book/MSc/Structural/04_FEA_Wall.md

 The iterative scheme that is used in all three analyses is full Newton-Raphson.
 In each analysis, twenty steps are taken for the prescribed displacement, and one step is taken for the pre-compression force.
 The maximum number of iterations per step was set to 100.
 The convergence criteria were both energy- and force norm of 0.0001 and 0.01 respectively was used with continuation after divergence.

 **Numerical results**\
 After setting up the finite element model, the three analyses were done.
-First the discrete cracking model analysis was done.
+First, the discrete cracking model analysis was done.
 The figure below shows the displaced structure at three different load levels.
 It shows that the discrete crack slowly opens.

 ```{figure} ../../figures/MSc/CIEM5210-1_DC_Results.png
 ---